gabrielemirando/image-segmentation/README.md

 the -h flag, when launching the program from command line.
 Common usages are:

 * ```./serial.out -k 4 imgs/horse_s.jpg```: to execute the serial program with
-four clusters on a test image provided.
+four clusters on a test image provided

 * ```./omp.out -k 4 -t 4 imgs/horse_s.jpg```: to execute the parallel program with
-four clusters on a test image provided using 4 CPU threads.
+four clusters on a test image provided using 4 CPU threads

 ### Credits
 External help have been used for handling the I/O of images.

-* stb_image (v2.19): to load the color values of the pixels of the images.
+* stb_image (v2.19): to load the color values of the pixels of the images
-* stb_image_write (v1.09): to create images from pixel values.
+* stb_image_write (v1.09): to create images from pixel values

 These libraries are part of an amazing project that can be found [here](https://github.com/nothings/stb).